SemWES/docs-and-training/code_examples/Python/async_waiter/README.md

 concepts and techniques required for wrapping a longer-running calculation in a CloudFlow asynchronous service.

+It also protects all methods by checking that the supplied session token is valid.

 For details on the implementation, also read the [corresponding tutorial](../../tutorials/services/python_async_waiter.md).